dgraph-io/dgraph/contrib/config/backups/nfs/efs-terraform/README.md

 ## Cleanup

-When finished you can destroy resources created with [Terraform](https://www.terraform.io/) using this:
+When finished, you can destroy resources created with [Terraform](https://www.terraform.io/) using this:

 ```bash
 terraform destroy